leggedrobotics/viplanner/TRAINING.md

 3. **Cost-Building** <br>

-    Fully automated, either a geometric or semantic cost map can be generated running the following command:
+    Either a geometric or semantic cost map can be generated running the following command:

     ```
     python viplanner/cost_builder.py